beaugunderson/genome/test-results/README.md

 This folder contains results for other medical tests that I've had done.

-I'm experimenting with a json-based format for reporting the results.
+I'm experimenting with a JSON-based format for reporting the results.